somewind/amd-webpack-plugin/README.md

 1. Make `SplitChunks` to be AMD modules.
 2. Inject `SplitChunks` AMD module names to entry chunk dependencies automatically.
 3. Make webpack replace the `root external(global variable)` correctly.
+4. The Dynamic Import capability of webpack will be preserved

 ## Installation